 - Rectifier – The current generated is essentially alternating (AC).
 A rectifier converts AC to DC (Direct Current).
 The elements of all vehicles can only function with direct current.

-Can We Use a Car Alternator on my Boat?
+Can We Use a Car Alternator on My Boat?

 Marine Alternator Vs. Automobile Alternator